 The film moves at a pretty brisk pace for an origin story.
 There really isn’t a dull moment.
 It’s like filmmakers are finally realizing you don’t need a full hour to set up an origin story (like Sam Raimi’s Spider-Man).
 It isn’t long after the movie has started before Billy is thrown into the thick of things and needs to quickly grow up in order to become the hero the world needs him to be.
 Shazam! reminded me of Guardians of the Galaxy in the sense that it just throws the audience head first into a magical world where doors can lead to alternate universes where alligator people exist (it’s as crazy as it sounds).
 The story works though, and it’s full of action, heart, and humor that really makes you care for the characters, and opens up the DCEU to a whole new world of possibilities.

 DC is on a roll with their films.
 While I’ll admit I’ve enjoyed all of them (yes, seriously, all of them) I do like the direction they’re heading with this sort of “soft reboot” they started with Aquaman.
 It isn’t just all doom and gloom these days.
 It’s nice to see that they’re going all in and there is room in the DCEU now for a wise-cracking teenager like Shazam.
 DC has a new superhero hit on their hands and Shazam! is a film that joins the ranks as one of my favorite superhero movies of all time and one of the best films you’ll see this year.
-It is a blast from start to finish and I guarantee you’ll have a big grin on your face right through until the credits start rolling (be sure to stay right until the very end too). – NVJ
+I guarantee you’ll have a big grin on your face right through until the credits start rolling. – NVJ

 Shazam! is now playing in theaters